-Behavioural kinesiology is the study of muscles and their reaction to various stimuli received physically or mentally.
-Behavioural kinesiology can help us become stronger runners.
+Behavioural kinesiology is a holistic program that uses muscle testing responses to various stimuli received physically or mentally for diagnostic purposes.
+The technique is often referred to as manual muscle testing (MMT).
+We can use behavioural kinesiology to become stronger and healthier.
 We can use the knowledge discovered in this discipline to positively stimulate our muscles and keep them strong while running.

-Many studies have been conducted to test true or false statements with consistent results, i.e. true statements resulting in stronger muscles, false statements resulting in weaker muscles.
+A number of studies have been conducted using muscle response to test true or false statements with consistent results, i.e. a muscle stayed strong after a patient spoke true statements or a muscle went weak after speaking false statements.
 Other studies conducted have tested muscle strength using positive and negative statements which also showed consistent results in muscle testing.
 For example, muscles test stronger to a positive statement such as "you are beautiful" but weaker in response to the negative statement "I hate you."

 In the studies that tested true/false statements, subjects tested had no prior knowledge of the topic and their muscles consistently tested stronger in response to true statements and weaker to false statements.
 How is this possible?
 How does the body (muscles) know if something is true or false with no intellectual knowledge of the topic?

-What other positive stimuli can we give ourselves while running to help us feel stronger?
+What other positive stimuli can we use to help us feel stronger while running?
 (Please share your suggestions in the comments below.)

 Most of us have already experienced the effect of negative/positive stimuli during our own running experiences.
-We have had a great, strong run when we are happy and positive and an awful, painful run when we are in a less than positive mood.
+We have had great, strong runs when we are happy and positive and awful, painful runs when we are in a less than positive mood.

 Back to top of Behavioural Kinesiology